Linaro/poplar-tools/build_instructions.md

     cp ${TOP}/poplar-linux/arch/arm64/boot/dts/hisilicon/hi3798cv200-poplar.dtb .
 ```

-- Build an image to save to a USB flash drive for Poplar recovery.
+### Step 6: Build an image to save to a USB flash drive for Poplar recovery.

 You need to supply the root file system image you downloaded
 earlier (whose name will be different from what's shown below).

 ```shell
     # This produces one output file, which is written to a USB flash drive: